 For this part of the workshop, we'll learn how to use AutoAI.
 AutoAI is a capability that automates machine learning tasks to ease the tasks of data scientists.
 It automatically prepares your data for modeling, chooses the best algorithm for your problem, and creates pipelines for the trained models.

 This section is broken up into the following steps:

 Note: The lab instructions below assume you have a project already with the assets necessary to build a model.
 If not, follow the instructions in the pre-work section to create a project.

-To start the AutoAI experience, click
+To start the AutoAI experiment, click the

 Name your AutoAI experiment asset and leave the default compute configuration option listed in the drop-down menu.
-Then, click
+Then, click the

 Select from project option.

 Telco-Customer-Churn.csv file and click the

 Once the dataset is read in, we will need to indicate what we want the model to predict.
 Under Select prediction column, find and click on the

 AutoAI will set up defaults values for the experiment based on the dataset and the column selected for the prediction.
 This includes the type of model to build, the metrics to optimize against, the test/train split, etc. You could view/change these values under 'Experiment settings', however, for now we will accept the defaults and click the